neilb14/incrementific/README.md

 April 20, 2020

 ### Location of deployed application
-Base path for API is: `https://8lldynes7j.execute-api.us-east-1.amazonaws.com/dev/` There is a Front End located: [https://dsyedy089j021.cloudfront.net](https://dsyedy089j021.cloudfront.net)
+Base path for API is: `https://8lldynes7j.execute-api.us-east-1.amazonaws.com/dev/`.

+There is a Front End located here: [https://dsyedy089j021.cloudfront.net](https://dsyedy089j021.cloudfront.net).

-The following endpoints are available:
+The following endpoints are available for the API:

 **/v1/register** (POST) - Registers for a new API Key.
 It expects JSON object containing `username` and `password` strings in the payload.
 It returns a JSON object with a `message` and `apiKey` strings.
 The value of `apiKey` should be used as the Bearer token in subsequent requests.